anushaporeddy030697/student_internship_management/README.md

 we are working on the FAQ'S which provides the Question and answers for the students to clarify their doubts 1-26-2023
-We are working on the funconality of the contact us form  so students can send their questions via mail
+We are working on the funconality of the contact us form  so students can send their questions via mail 1-27-2023
+We have sucessfully made the contact form funconality the message can be seen in the database
 </a></p>